dcos/examples/1.8/instana-agent/README.md

 ![Provide your Instana agent key in the advanced tab](img/params1.png "Provide your Instana agent key in the advanced tab")

 If you're a SaaS customer, that is reporting to the US environment, the rest of the values can be left with the default values.
 EU - SaaS customers should **switch to the "saas-eu-west-1.Instana.io" endpoint**.
-If you're an on-premises customer, please **enter your backend machine's host address** and **set the port to 1444**.
+If you're an on-prem customer, please **enter your backend's host address** and **set the port** (default: 1444).

 ![Switching to another reporting endpoint](img/params2.png "Switching to another reporting endpoint")

-Also, you can assign host tags here.
+You can **set host tags** in the tag_list (comma separated).

 ## Scaling the Instana agent